EdJoPaTo/website-stalker-example/sites/org-bigbluebutton-docs-2-4-install-html.md

 You can remove them with the command `sudo apt-get purge bbb-demo`.

-You can integrate BigBlueButton with one of the 3rd party integrations by providing the integration the server’s address and shared secret.
+You can integrate BigBlueButton with one of the 3rd party integrations by providing the integration of the server’s address and shared secret.
 You can use `bbb-conf` to display this information using `bbb-conf --secret`.

 ```
 $ sudo bbb-conf --secret